sauram/SSG/README.md

-I tried to build a postfolio site using Reat.
+I tried to build a postfolio site using React.